 - Earning capacity and fixed liabilities of the parties

-The experienced divorce attorneys at Banks, Stubbs & McFarland LLP in Cumming can assist you with any spousal support or alimony disagreement that needs to be resolved.
+The experienced divorce attorneys at Banks, Stubbs & McFarland LLP in Cumming will assist you with any spousal support or alimony disagreement that needs to be resolved.
 We listen carefully to you goals for spousal support and alert you to facts and options to help you make sound decisions.
-We can facilitate mediation, undertake negotiation to find common ground, and aggressively protect your rights in a court of law.
+We undertake negotiation to find common ground, and aggressively protect your rights in a court of law.

 Call us today if: